 Step 1.
 Select file types and click "Next" to start

 Run Qiling virus file recovery software on your Windows PC.
-Select file types and click "Next" to start.
+Select the file types you want to recover and click "Next" to begin the recovery process.

 Step 2.
 Select the virus infected drive to scan